jacobemery/ansible_tutorial/Tutorial_Instructions.md

     command: dig +short hostname.base_domain  | tail -n1
   ~~~
 * That's all I've got!
 I hope this tutorial was helpful and that you've come away with some basic understanding of Ansible and how it works.
-* Remember to return to step 11 to clean up.